di2ag/chp/docs/source/chp_documentation.rst

     \end{split}
     \end{equation}

-This follows the same [-1,1] semantics described in the One Hope Contribution Analysis.
+This follows the same [-1,1] semantics described in the One Hop Contribution Analysis.
 Returned are a ranked list of genes by :math:`relc` magnitudes.
 The intuition behind this analysis is that gene→drug captures some mechanism that affects survival time over the patients in our data.
 By truncating the most contributing drugs and then using this narrower context, we can hone in on the further interaction of other genes.